eriknygren/personal-site/content/portfolio/worldwidefm.md

   <div class="col-span-2">Dynamic content & UX</div>
 </div>

-A really fun project I was very excited to be involved with, in their own words WorldwideFM is:  'An award winning radio station with a global audience’.
+A really fun project I was very excited to be involved with.
+In their own words WorldwideFM is: 'An award winning radio station with a global audience’.
+It's internet radio, and it's really good, you should check it out.

-I was involved in this project in a development lead/architectural role, choosing frameworks and making technical decisions based on a set list of requirements brought forward by the client.
+I was involved in this project in a development lead/architectural role, choosing frameworks and making technical decisions based on a spec brought forward by the client.
+In summary the time had come for them to upgrade their website, to support more features and enable the launch of a premium subscriber model.

 <img style="margin-bottom: 0;" src="/screenshots/wwfm.webp" alt="Screenshot of WWFM splash page" />
 <span class="text-sm italic">The WorldwideFM landing page</span>

 Internet radio is an interesting one, serving the actual audio stream is trivial with modern web APIs.
 The challenge is everything around it, giving the content editors an app that is fun and easy to work with, while also letting them serve interesting and varied content year on year.
 In such a content driven industry, there are also a heavy emphasis on taking SEO into